smiakchilo/aem-crash-course/lessons/2.11/part2.md

 private List<MyService> myServices;
 ```

-> Find out the use of such an approach in the sample project's [AlbumRetrieverImpl](../../project/core/src/main/java/com/exadel/aem/core/services/impl/AlbumRetrieverImpl.java).
+> Find out the use of such an approach in the sample project's [AlbumRetrieverImpl](/project/core/src/main/java/com/exadel/aem/core/services/impl/AlbumRetrieverImpl.java).

 <details>
 <summary><em style="color:#aaa; font-weight: bold">New references can be added even after the current service is started (click to expand)</em></summary>

 Injecting a collection of services has an interesting nuance.
-Implementations of the current interface may reside in different bundles.
+Implementations of the current interface may belong to different bundles.
 And the bundles, you know, can be installed and uninstalled independently of each other at any time.
 Therefore, we can face a situation when the current service having the `myServices` field has been working for a while already, but a new implementation of `MyService` has just arrived.
 Will it be added to the `myServices` list?

-Depends on the two properties you can specify for the `@Reference` annotation: `referencePolicy`
+Depends on the two properties you can specify for the `@Reference` annotation: `referencePolicy` and `referencePolicyOption`.
-and `referencePolicyOption`.

 Default `referencePolicy` is _STATIC_ while default `referencePolicyOption` is _RELUCTANT_.
 It means a new implementation that became available won't be automatically bound.
-But if the values are respectively _DYNAMIC_ and _GREEDY_, the list of references will be modified as soon as a new service implementation becomes available.
-Also, if the policy is _DYNAMIC_, the list will be revised as an implementation is gone (a bundle is unloaded).
+But if the values are respectively _DYNAMIC_ and _GREEDY_, the list of references will be modified as soon as a new implementation becomes available.
+Also, if the policy is _DYNAMIC_, the list will be revised as an implementation is gone (the bundle in belongs to is unloaded).

-Above all, setting `referencePolicy` to _DYNAMIC_ allows event-driven reference management because the _bind_ and _unbind_ methods are honored.
+Above all, setting `referencePolicy` to _DYNAMIC_ allows event-driven reference management: it honors the _bind_ and _unbind_ methods.
 See the next chapter for detail.
 </details>

 #### Event-driven references.
 Binding and unbinding